 However, when you’ve got a budding eCommerce business that is growing its sales from weekly to daily orders, you’ll quickly find that shipping isn’t quite so cut and dry.
 Shipping can have a big effect on your bottom line, and so it’s imperative that you optimize your shipping operations.

 eCommerce shipping has become progressively more competitive, with many consumers choosing to do a lot of their shopping online and industry giants like Amazon making it faster and cheaper for people to get their goods.
-If you want your cut of the eCommerce pie, you’re going to be going up against pretty big names in order to compete for your customer’s time, money, and attention.
+If you want your cut of the eCommerce pie, you’re going to be going up against Amazon and others in order to compete for your customer’s time, money, and attention.

 The Solution to the eCommerce Shipping Problem

 In order to make faster shipping possible at these incredibly low prices, eCommerce companies need to optimize their shipping costs through a practice called multicarrier eCommerce, or using multiple carriers to ship their goods to different locations.
 Choosing to use different carriers on a package-by-package basis can vastly reduce your shipping costs by optimizing different pricing schemes based on weight, origin, destination, and travel speed.

 Having a multi-carrier shipping system helps you cater to your customer’s specific requests in a way that single carrier just can’t, some customer may want a low cost solution to save money, others may want the fastest option available and willing to be pay more for that speed of service, up to and including local same day delivery.

 As you can imagine, choosing different carriers on a per package basis and then tracking each and every package across carriers can get a little overwhelming and confusing for business owners big and small.
 That’s why many companies outsource this service to a company that specializes in eCommerce shipping and knows all the ins and outs.